Weeb-Devs/Laffey/README.md

    <br>
    **Note:**

-    - `DEBUG` is to see more data when your bot starting and other warning
+    - `DEBUG` is to see more info when your bot is starting or when a warning was thrown
     - `LOG_USAGE` is to log all command usage by user.
-Default to false because it'll be annoying
+Defaults to false because it'll be annoying
     - `AUTO_RESUME_DELAY` is how many ms do you want to add a delay between guild on auto resume
       <br>
       <br>